kontena/kontena/docs/getting-started/installing/ubuntu.md

 At the end of the installation the process master will ask for a initial admin code for the master.
 This is used to authenticate the initial admin connection of Kontena cli to properly configure the master.
 The code can be any random string.

-If using automation the value can be overwritten in file `/etc/default/kontena-server-api`.
+If using automation the value can be overwritten in file `/etc/default/kontena-server-api` on Ubuntu Trusty or `/etc/kontena-server.env` on Ubuntu Xenial.

 ### Setup SSL Certificate

+On Ubuntu Trusty

 ```
 $ sudo stop kontena-server-haproxy